senderin/GolfPrediction/README.md

     Source code is mostly the same except for the visualization of the decision tree.

-2. Implementing the API for model and web app by following another great tutorial:
+2. Implementing the API for model by following another great tutorial:

     https://towardsdatascience.com/building-prediction-apis-in-python-part-1-series-introduction-basic-example-fe89e12ffbd3